My Discovery Journey with DM in Dogs

 When I first met Gus, he was like a statue – stiff from head to tail.
 If they put him down on all fours, he’d just tip over.
 No flinching, nothing.
 I’d never seen such a thing before!
 I couldn’t get him out of my head!

 By now, I’d worked with one other DM dog named Suzy Q. At that time, I had not yet learned about the importance of food with ‘these conditions’.
 I had no clue that by not giving a 100% starch free diet, meaning no corn, rice, potato, wheat, or tapioca, that we were ‘feeding’ the condition!
 So, I definitely made some unknowing mistakes.
-With Susie Q, we used Nzymes at first and then added in two more things: CoEnzyme Q10 (CoQ10) and (at that time) I was also using Cannabis oil.
+With Susie Q, we used Nzymes® Granules at first, and later ‘added in’ two more items: CoEnzyme Q10 (CoQ10) and (at that time) I was also using Cannabis oil.
 Now (more recently), I’ve also been using a Camelina oil instead for the past 2+ years.

-Here is a very good video illustration of how Suzie Q’s DM responded to just Nzymes alone, and no food change, followed by what happened when we brought in the oil and Q10. 😅
+Here is a very good illustration-Video of how Suzie Q’s DM responded to just Nzymes alone, and no food change, followed by what happened when we brought in the oil and Q10. 😅

 Suzie Q did well for over a year.
 And then things started deteriorating drastically.
 She became unable to move and started lashing out if someone came near.
 This was not the Suzie Q I knew.
 She was miserable.
 The vet determined the DM had (already) progressed too much and finally, she went over the Rainbow Bridge. 😢